 My main concern with coming up with a design is making sure there was enough air flow around the AC unit.
 Like the number 2 rule above, you must have enough ventilation.
 Since it’s brand new, I certainly didn’t want to build anything that would cause it not to work right.

-Also, from the small amount of research I did, you should have at least 12 inches of clear space around your AC unit.
+Also, from all the research I did, you should have at least 12 inches of clear space around your AC unit.

 I’ve seen several designs that use lattice for the screen but I’m not a big fan of the lattice look.
 Since my fence is horizontal, with slats made from 1×4 cypress, I thought I would mimic that style for my AC fence.
 Bonus because I had scrap cypress lying around the house.